gardegu/LAB42_RTX_control/README.md

 * simulation
 * custom Graphic User Interface (GUI)

-The computer vision part is split into two versions.
-One using only _OpenCV_, which is still in progress and therefore not used; the other using _OpenCV_ and [Stereolabs](https://www.stereolabs.com/)' Software Development Kit (SDK).

 A vast majority of this project's code is in C++.

 ### Documentation